The 2019 rules are also available as PDF Download.

 16.2 Only registered players (including registered Casuals) are eligible to play for their own team during the FA cup competition, no book, new members or guest players.
 The exception is goalkeepers.

 FA Cup Final – teams can only use players who have played a minimum of two games for that team in the current year.

 16.3 Any game cancelled by the Management Committee will be recorded as a scoreless draw with both teams awarded 2 points unless the game has been otherwise re-scheduled.

 17.1 The year has been divided in three (3) seasons.
 Memberbership fees are paid monthly for 12 months.
 The first season (summer season) starts in the beginning of February and finishes in May.
 The second season starts in June and finishes at the end of August and the third season starts in September and finished early December.

 17.2 Membership fees are set as under the constitution clause 7.

 17.3 All players must wear shin pads.
 It is recommended for Goalkeepers to wear gloves.
 Spare sets are available from the Registrar.

-17.4 All correspondence to the Gold Coast Over 35 Soccer Association shall be addressed to “The Secretary” at the specified postal address of the club or via email using CONTACT US on the website.
+17.4 All correspondence to Legends Football shall be addressed to “The Secretary” at the specified postal address of the club or via email using CONTACT US on the website.
 All contact information will refer to the formal postal address of the club.

 P.O Box 280